Author: Craig Neil

 Another option for a fun date is to join a ghost-themed event.
 We love celebrating Halloween here in Scotland and you’ll find a number of events held in most towns and cities between October and November.

-The first event is staged in the town of Paisley near Glasgow which is transformed into a carnival with more than 500 costumed actors and outdoor performers parading through the streets along with a series of spooktacular (see what I did there?) floats.
+The first event is staged in the town of Paisley near Glasgow which is transformed into a carnival with more than 500 costumed actors and outdoor performers parading through the streets.

 Alternatively, if you’re in the capital then the Samhuinn Fire Festival is one of the most colourful events in Edinburgh’s calendar where fire-worshippers wearing colourful costumes depict characters from Scotland’s ancient folklore alongside displays of fire, music and street theatre.

 Enjoy the bright lights of the city

 Where should I go on a date in Edinburgh?